TunderRitter/Robots-Warehouse-Simulation/README.md

 - **Basic Functionality**: Robots can execute tasks and manage conflicts.
 The program generates a log file which can be save at the end of the simulation.
 - **Configurability**: Users can specify warehouse layout, number of robots, starting positions, task destinations, and scheduling strategy.
 The speed of the robots and the maximum number of steps are also modifiable.
 - **Interactive Order Assignment**: Allows users to designate task destinations interactively during simulation.
-- **Pathfinding Algorithms**: Utilizes advanced pathfinding algorithms like A* or Cooperative A* for efficient route planning.
+- **Pathfinding Algorithms**: Utilizes advanced pathfinding algorithms like Cooperative A* for efficient route planning.
 - **Deadlock Detection**: Detects and resolves deadlock situations to ensure smooth operation.
 - **Playback and Analysis**: Log files can be loaded to replay simulations, enabling analysis and debugging.